martinthomson/ech-pnmasq/draft-thomson-tls-ech-pnmasq.md

 example.com does not attempt to decrypt ECH connections for not-example.com.

-However, the need to authenticate a public name also limits the size of the anonymity set to the number of names available at the server, thereby upper-bounding ECH privacy to its server's deployment.
+The need to authenticate a public name also limits the size of the anonymity set to the number of names available at the server, thereby upper-bounding ECH privacy to its server's deployment.

-**MF PICK UP FROM HERE**

-A reduction occurs when a service needs to use the different public name values.
-The public name is chosen for the server deployment that clients put in the unprotected "server_name" extension.
-A server deployment might rely on the public name to route incoming connections or select from different ECH configurations.

-Each server operator might seek to ensure that it uses the minimum possible number of configurations to maximize the effective privacy.
-However, this can be at odds with operational constraints that might push toward having more diverse configurations.

 ## Unique Public Names